Go to Newspaper Article in 2008

 Prior to World War One, oversight of most of Palestine came via the Ottoman Turkish province of Damascus (capital city of modern day Syria).
 Within Palestine, in the area referred to as ancient Judaea and Samaria there were two major administrative districts:

-1. Nablus in the north (ancient Shechem), according to Stephen (in Acts 7) the place where Abraham purchased a small plot for an altar when he first entered the land, the place of Joseph's tomb and of the other eleven patriarchs, the place where Jesus met the woman at the well — and from 1872 answerable to the Ottoman province of Beirut.
+1. Nablus ancient Shechem in the north, a place where Jesus met the woman at the well, according to Stephen in Acts 7:16 that place where Abraham purchased a small plot for an altar when he first entered the land, according to Joshua 24:32 that place of Joseph's tomb — and from 1872 answerable to the Ottoman province of Beirut.

 2. Salem (Jerusalem) in the south — the place of David's tomb and from 1841 directly answerable to the Ottoman administration in Constantinople (Istanbul).